-For novelist Melina Sempill Watts and artist Jeff Sojka, falling in love with a landscape means interconnecting the lives of the plants and animals that make it alive.
+For novelist Melina Sempill Watts and artists Jeff Sojka and Jessica Hall, falling in love with a landscape means interconnecting the lives of the plants and animals that make it alive.
 Watts’ first novel Tree is an exploration of 229 years in the life of a California live oak from the point of view of … the tree.
-Sojka dove into the book and painted his vision of the tree’s reality, each painting honoring the aliveness and richness of California’s landscapes.
-This multimedia experiment, with the exhibit being available both on-site and virtually, will offer the audience the opportunity to expand their imagination, stepping into the life of a tree from multiple vantage points.
+Sojka and Hall dove into the book and painted his vision of the tree’s reality, each painting honoring the aliveness and richness of California’s landscapes.
+This multimedia exhibit, with the exhibit being available both on-site and virtually, will offer the audience the opportunity to expand their imagination, stepping into the life of a tree from multiple vantage points.
 Consider the world from the plants’ perspective: begin going wild.

 Made possible in part by Arts Ventura